NBA : Stephen Jackson reiterates that he will help Gianna, the daughter of George Floyd

-Stephen Jackson, former NBA shooting guard and one of the leading sports voices In complaints against George Floyd’s death, he has said he will support his six-year-old daughter, Gianna, in the absence of her father.
+Stephen Jackson, former NBA shooting guard and one of the leading sports voices In the complaints against the death of George Floyd, he has said that he will support his six-year-old daughter, Gianna, in the absence of her father.

 06/04/2020